Youth, Explore Adapted Physical Education in Your IEP or 504 Plan

 The 2019 Legislature passed Substitute Senate Bill 5698, a Washington State law that prohibits harassment, intimidation, or bullying (HIB) in schools.
 The law requires school districts to have a formal HIB policy and a person designated to uphold the policy and distribute information among staff, students, and families.

-The Washington HIB Prevention and Intervention Toolkit is accessible through the website of the Office of Superintendent of Public Instruction (OSPI).
-The toolkit includes guidance for students and families and includes a link to a spreadsheet that lists HIB compliance officers in each school district.
+The HIB Prevention and Intervention page of the Office of Superintendent of Public Instruction (OSPI) website includes guidance for students and families, including student safety plan templates and a sample HIB Incident Reporting Form available in multiple languages.
+There is also a link to the emails and/or phone numbers of HIB compliance officers in each school district, sample student safety plans.

 Washington State defines harassment, intimidation, or bullying (RCW 28A.300.285) as any intentional electronic, written, verbal, or physical act that: